9/2/2011

 In 1856 Constellation carried six boats; A 31' 10" launch, a 28' 7" first cutter, a 25' 10" second cutter, 2 26' 6" quarter boats, and a 28' 2" whale boat on the stern.
 Two of these boats, probably the quarter boats, are pictured in de Simone's painting of the ship in 1856 (above).

 On my last visit to the National Archives I also picked up a copy of the plans for Constellation's boats, drawn in 1854.
 Besides the lines for each boat, some other specifics are mentioned such as weight, thickness of planking, width of thwarts, size of frames, etc. What's not mentioned is construction; carvel or clinker/lapstrake planked.
 Until I find some more definitive source, I'll have to guess at that based on the scantlings and weight of each boat.
-Boat's intended to hang in davits, for instance, tend to be clicker built as a boat such is lighter for it's size.
+Boat's intended to hang in davits, for instance, tend to be clinker built as a boat such is lighter for it's size.
 I intend to build the quarter boats and whale boat that way for that reason.
 I also opted to clinker build the 1st cutter.
 The launch and 2nd cutter will be carvel planked.

 I scanned the 1:12th scale plans and resized each boat to 1:36 scale.
 Then I "traced" them in Paint Shop Pro 7 to develop a layout drawing to build the model boats.
 Initially I printed the 1st cutter's on paper and pasted it to the wood, but later I printed them on full sheet label paper which simplified things a lot.